drcwadaniels/TDTPhotometrySQLdbBuilder/README.md

 **A semi-automated protocol for building an SQL database from TDT Photometry data**

+*Read all of the below, it is important to understand the assumptions, variables, and two scripts available*

 Photometry data collection inundates users with data, with a single session for a single animal potentially genrerating millions of datapoints.
 The amount of data can become unwieldly.
 Generating a protocol for best practices can also be difficult if protocols are not established and replicated across people and time.

 Here, I provide one route by which to initially process and store photometry data collected from a *TDT system* onto a SQL database via python.
 This SQL database can be queried from python or the user's preferred lanaguage.
 Below is a description of the script, the assumptions it makes about data organization, and the variables of the script that need to be changed to run locally.